 Yangon, also known as Rangoon, is Myanmar’s largest city and most important commercial hub, located in lower Myanmar at the convergence of the Yangon and Bago rivers.
 This former Burmese capital artfully combines tradition, culture and modernity and is home to the stunning Shwedagon Pagoda, standing 99 meters high and dating back more than 2000 years.
 Pilgrimages and pagoda festivals abound, co-existing with modern day life that takes place in the ubiquitous tea shops found along the leafy avenues and fin-de-siecle architecture.
 Often called “the Garden City of the East," nature lovers will enjoy the city’s stunning lakes, verdant tropical trees and spacious parks.

-So what’s behind the golden façade of the Shwedagon Pagoda?
-During this interactive half day tour we take you through the back door to discover a world usually hidden from travelers.
-You will learn the full history of the pagoda, the daily life of all people living in the immediate surroundings of the pagoda and a deeper insight in the Buddhist religion and how the spiritual belief is mixed with the belief in nats – the Myanmar spirits.
-An intriguing half day tour starting from the bottom of the hill and passing the workshops, markets and monasteries which will be useful or even essential to understanding more of the country during the rest of your journey.
+So, what’s behind the golden façade of the Shwedagon Pagoda?
+During this interactive half day tour, you will be taken through the back door to discover a world usually hidden from travelers.
+You will learn the full history of the pagoda, the daily life of all the people living in the immediate surroundings of the pagoda and gain a deeper insight in the Buddhist religion.
+You will also understand how the spiritual beliefs of Buddhism is mixed with the belief in nats – the Myanmar spirits.
+Your tour exploration starts from the bottom of the hill, and passes the workshops, markets and monasteries, which will be useful and even essential to understanding more of the country during the rest of your journey.
 The tour includes a traditional Burmese breakfast, offerings to monks and the pagoda, a visit to a fortune teller and a Burmese lunch.
 (This service is on a private basis.)

 Yangon downtown is unique with much of its colonial-era architecture still standing.
 You find one of Asia’s most impressive collections of late nineteenth and early twentieth- century buildings, religious and secular.
 Starting after breakfast or lunch this walking tour will take you through downtown Yangon, focusing on its old colonial buildings.
 Your guide will walk you through the back streets in a relaxed tempo and explain you the history of each building some of them empty, some getting restored and some used for different purposes than when built.
 This walk along the streets of Yangon will at least architecturally take you a step back in time.
 The tour ends with a drink at Union Bar & Grill, a cozy cocktail lounge in the old Red Cross building on Strand Road.